dev-amandine/prod-photographer-website/README.md

 # prod-photographer-website
-website for a photographer (imagination creation)
+website for a photographer specialized for babies and pregnancies
+(imagination creation)